ShivangeeRajput/Kavach/README.md

 - **Helpline Access** - Kavach provides quick access to helpline numbers for various emergency services, such as police, ambulance, and women's helpline.
 - **Anxiety Control Techniques** - Users can access anxiety control techniques and resources within the app to manage stress and anxiety effectively.
 - **Safety Tips and Alerts** - The app offers safety tips and alerts to users based on their location and potential risks in their surroundings.
-- **Daily Notification** - Sending positive thoughts or jokes to brighten up the user's day using FCM.
+- **Daily Notification** - Sending positive thoughts or jokes to brighten up the user's day using FCM (Firebase Cloud Messaging).

 ## Video Walkthrough
 Here's a walkthrough of implemented user stories: